No Escape (2020 film)

-No Escape, also known as Follow Me, is a 2020 American adventure horror mystery film written and directed by Will Wernick and starring Keegan Allen, Holland Roden, Denzel Whitaker, Ronen Rubinstein, Pasha D. Lychnikoff, George Janko and Siya.
+No Escape, internationally known as Follow Me, is a 2020 American adventure horror mystery film written and directed by Will Wernick and starring Keegan Allen, Holland Roden, Denzel Whitaker, Ronen Rubinstein, Pasha D. Lychnikoff, George Janko and Siya.

 Plot

 Cole Turner is an image-obsessed internet celebrity with millions of followers on his channel, "Escape From Reality".
-He often does live video and posts photos and videos on his Youtube channel.
+He often does live video and posts photos and videos on his YouTube channel.

-To celebrate the tenth anniversary of his channel, Cole, his girlfriend Erin, and his friends Dash, Samantha, and Thomas, go to Moscow in order to partake in an escape room that Dash organised with the help of Alexei Koslov, a wealthy Russian fan of Cole's.
+To celebrate the tenth anniversary of his channel, Cole, his girlfriend Erin, and his friends Dash, Samantha, and Thomas go to Moscow in order to partake in an escape room that Dash organised with the help of Alexei Koslov, a wealthy Russian fan of Cole's.

-In Moscow, they meet Alexei and spend the evening at a dodgy club.
-However, after getting harassed and threatened by a pair of Russian mobsters, they return to Alexei's mansion.
+In Moscow, they meet Alexei and his girlfriend Viktoria, and spend the evening at a dodgy club.
+However, after being harassed and threatened by a pair of Russian mobsters, they return to Alexei's mansion.

 On the day of the escape room, Alexei takes Cole's phone and connects it to the surveillance system so it can be streamed to his fans live and millions of people can watch.
 Alexei warns the group the escape room is extreme and unpredictable.
 They are all blindfolded and led to their starting positions in the escape room.
 Cole is placed into a dark room with a dead Russian soldier and a table of surgical equipment.
 He cuts open the dead body and retrieves a key from the man's stomach.
 He finds the other four connected to realistic deadly traps.
 He completes a cog puzzle to free Thomas and Dash seconds before they are killed, and the three complete a maze puzzle to free Samantha.
 The four find Erin in a glass box slowly filling with water.
 Erin nearly drowns, but Cole uses one of the cogs to smash open the lock and free her.
 After they realize the game is genuinely dangerous, they escape the room but are captured by Andrei, one of the mobsters from the club.
-He knocks Cole unconscious and kidnaps the others.
+He kills Viktoria, knocks Cole unconscious and kidnaps the others.